Legal Translation for Litigation Involving Chinese Corporations

 Court Allows Additional Depositions in Hong Kong.

 In considering whether to allow additional depositions in Hong Kong, the court reviewed the parties’ deposition transcripts.
-The court concluded that the “depositions were ineffective because of disagreement between interpreters, counsel, and witnesses, translation difficulties, speaking objections, colloquy among counsel and deposition interpreters, and in general ensuing chaos.”
+The court concluded that the “depositions were ineffective because of disagreement between interpreters, counsel, and witnesses who spoke the Mandarin Chinese language, translation difficulties, speaking objections, colloquy among counsel and deposition interpreters, and in general ensuing chaos.”
 Accordingly, the Court ordered the parties to schedule a second round of depositions, but this time with knowledgeable and prepared witnesses, a single Mandarin Chinese deposition interpreter, and Court supervision.

 Interestingly, the judge traveled with the parties to Hong Kong to attend the depositions.
 Because the court was present for the depositions, the depositions went much more smoothly.